SumoLogic/sumologic-documentation/docs/manage/field-extractions/create-field-extraction-rule.md

 You can create a field extraction rule of your own from scratch, or depending on your data source, you can use one of our templates that we provide in the drop-down menu.

-You need the **Manage field extraction rules** [role capability] (../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create a field extraction rule.
+You need the **Manage field extraction rules** [role capability](../users-and-roles/roles/role-capabilities.md) to create a field extraction rule.

 :::note
-Fields specified in field extraction rules are automatically added and enabled in your [Fields] (../Fields.md "Fields") table schema.
+Fields specified in field extraction rules are automatically added and enabled in your [Fields](../fields.md) table schema.
 :::

 ## Limitations

 Ingest Time FERs have the following limitations.

 * There is a limit of 50 Ingest Time rules and 200 fields.
-[Fields] (../Fields.md "Fields") created as log metadata and from Ingest Time rules share the same quota of 200 fields.
-You can manage your fields on the [Fields] (../Fields.md "Fields") page.
+[Fields](../fields.md) created as log metadata and from Ingest Time rules share the same quota of 200 fields.
+You can manage your fields on the [Fields](../fields.md) page.
 * Ingest Time rule expressions are limited to a maximum of 16k (16,384) characters.
 * Ingest Time rules can extract up to a maximum of 16k (16,384) characters for each field.
 * The cumulative size of all fields extracted by a rule for a message/event is limited to 64kb.
 * Ingest Time rules **only apply to data moving forward**.
-If you want to parse data ingested before the creation of your Ingest Time FER, you can either [parse](/docs/search/search-query-language/parse-operators) your data in your query, or create [Scheduled Views] (../Scheduled-Views.md "/Manage/Search_Optimization_Tools/Manage_Scheduled_Views") to extract fields for your historical data.
+If you want to parse data ingested before the creation of your Ingest Time FER, you can either [parse](/docs/search/search-query-language/parse-operators) your data in your query, or create [Scheduled Views](/docs/manage/scheduled-views) to extract fields for your historical data.

 ## Creating a new Field Extraction Rule